pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 <br/> <br/>

 # Loop over sample sizes

-Run simulations over a range of values for any parameter.
+When designing a study, you may be interested in trying various numbers ob subjects and items to see how that affects the power of your study.
+To do this you can use a loop to run simulations over a range of values for any parameter.

-Therefore we first define every fixed things outside the loop.
+### We first define every fixed things outside the loop.

 Define factors in a dict:
 ```@example Main